szu23/szu23/README.md

 - 👋 Hi, I’m @szu23
 - 👀 I’m interested in learning new things about IT.
-- 🌱 I’m currently learning:
+- 🌱 I’m currently learning: HTML, CSS, JavaScript, PHP and SQL.
-      - HTML
-      - CSS
-      - JavaScript
-      - PHP
-      - SQL
 - I used to learn C++ and a little bit of Python.
 <!---
 szu23/szu23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.